 What is Customer Acquisition Cost (CAC) for SaaS?

-In a SaaS company, the Customer Acquisition Costs (CAC) refers to how much your company spent to convince customers to buy your software or service.
+In a SaaS company, the Customer Acquisition Costs (CAC) refer to how much your company spent to convince customers to buy your software or service.
 The total cost refers to the sales and marketing spend including personnel and program cost.

-Customer Acquisition Cost (CAC) Calculation
+Customer Acquisition Cost (CAC) formula

 |Customer Acquisition Cost (CAC) =||Total Marketing and Sales Spend in a Period|